Drinking Water: Groundwater Standards

 Perfluorohexanoic acid (PFHxA)

-The groundwater standards for perfluorohexanoic acid (PFHxA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for perfluorohexanoic acid (PFHxA) in Cycle 11 (2020), but they were not adopted into administrative rule.**

 Perfluorohexanoic acid (PFHxA) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.